-Per Semester For 2020-2011 = $\frac{1,650.00}{11,650.00}$ per semester.
-All residents are required to submit an application fee of 150.00 prior to moving in to the Residence Halls (returning students from the previous academic year are not required to submit an application or the fee again).
+Per Semester For 2022-2023 = \$1,650.00 per semester.
+All residents are required to submit an application fee of \$150.00 prior to moving in to the Residence Halls (returning students from the previous academic year are not required to submit an application or the fee again).
 After receiving their room key, a Staff Member will show the student to his/her housing space and explain what the student needs to do to fill out the necessary paperwork for campus housing where the resident will be recording the condition of the apartment upon move in.
 It is the resident's responsibility to record the condition of the apartment upon arrival and return the paperwork.
 A resident is responsible for the condition of the apartment upon departure of any difference between the condition recorded on arrival versus departure.
-If the resident did not record and return to Residence Life the arrival condition of the room than the resident is responsible for any and all damages based on the condition for Housing to review.
-Residents are STRONGLY encouraged to fill out the condition of their space and return the paperwork to keep for their own records (Adobe Scan is a free app that can accomplish this step for a resident).
+If the resident did not record and return to Residence Life the arrival condition of the room than the resident is responsible for any and all damages based on the condition of the room at departure and forfeits the ability to contest the damage charges since there is no documentation for Housing to review.
+Residents are STRONGLY encouraged to fill out the condition of their space and return the paperwork provided when moving in back to Housing.
+It is recommended that the resident scan a copy of the paperwork to keep for their own records (Adobe Scan is a free app that can accomplish this step for a resident).